pwillard/Journeyman/manuscript/Section 2.md

 ## Diodes

 A diode is a two-terminal device that allows current to flow in one direction.
 In electronics terms, diodes are a {$$}pn{/$$} junction devices.
 The concepts behind P type and N type of semiconductor doping are rather complex.
 In layman's terms though, it involves an area with P-doped "holes" and an area with N-doped spare electrons in a common substrate.
 The point at which the two materials meet creates a depletion layer where holes and electrons are basically "kept in place" until the correct conditions are met known as the junction threshold.
-This is commonly around 0.6 volts.
+This is commonly around 0.6 Volts.

 When the Anode (p type) is more positive than the Cathode (n-type), the barrier at the junction is "forward-biased" it breaks down because the potential barrier is lowered as electrons reach the region from this direction and this allows current to flow.